WPBeginner

 You can also use it to browse and edit database tables, rows, and fields.
 It also allows you to import, export, or delete all data inside a database.

-Depending on your hosting provider, your cPanel interface may look different than the above screenshot.
-You would still be able to find phpMyAdmin icon under the databases section.
+Depending on your hosting provider, your cPanel interface may look different from the above screenshot.
+However, you can still find the phpMyAdmin icon under the Databases section.

 PhpMyAdmin dashboard